 DNA Replication: This is the process by which a cell makes a copy of its DNA.
 Each of your cells (with some exceptions like red blood cells) contains DNA, a long molecule that holds the instructions, or “blueprint,” for building and operating your body.
 DNA replication is how cells copy these instructions so they can be passed on to new cells during cell division.

 Picture DNA as a ladder twisted into a spiral, known as a double helix.
-The sides of the ladder are made up of sugar and phosphate molecules, and the rungs are made up of pairs of four different molecules called bases (adenine, thymine, cytosine, and guanine), which pair in a specific way: adenine with thymine, and cytosine with guanine.
+Sugar and phosphate molecules form the sides of the ladder, while pairs of four different molecules called bases (adenine, thymine, cytosine, and guanine) make up the rungs.
+These bases pair in a specific way: adenine with thymine, and cytosine with guanine.

 Here’s a simplified rundown of how DNA replication works: